hear-perfect_tense

 /6

-He Canada to is used getting
+He Canada used getting to is

 He is getting used to Canada